yugismop/forumorg/README.md

 ```

 ## Deploying
-We use Heroku for cloud hosting, TravisCI for Continuous Integration and GitHub to tie it all together.
+We use Heroku for Cloud hosting and Continuous Integration.

-On ```git push origin master[:master]```:

-- The code is pushed to this repository (on master)

-On ```git push origin master:staging```:
+On ```git push origin master```:

-- The code is pushed to this repository (on staging)
+- The code is pushed to this repository (on `master`).
-- A docker-based test process is trigered on TravisCI:
+- A build is triggered on our [staging app](https://forum-stage.herokuapp.com) (very useful for testing in a production-like environment).

+On ```any approved PR request```:

+- A review app is created, which can be live tested.
-	- If the build passes -> The code is deployed to Heroku
+- If everything works perfectly, the PR can be merged to `master`.
-	- If the build fails -> An email is sent

-On ```git push origin master:production```:

-- The code is pushed to this repository (on production)
-- The code is directly deployed to Heroku
+- If the app is ready for production, we promote it to [production](https://forumorg.org) thanks to Heroku Pipelines.

-- This usually applies to quick config changes that need to be deployed instantly (TravisCI builds still take ~30 secs to complete)
+## Contributions

+Contributions are very welcome!
+If you find a bug or some improvements, feel free to raise an issue and send a PR!
+Please see the [CONTRIBUTING](CONTRIBUTING.md) file for more information on how to contribute.

 ## Stack